CatalaLang/catala-book/src/5-4-definitions-exceptions.md

   assertion bar + 2 = fizz * 4
 ```

+The `#[error.message]` [attribute](./5-8-1-attributes.md#error-messages) can be
+attached to an assertion in order to add information to the message displayed
+when it fails.

 ## Date rounding mode

 To set the date computation rounding mode to either up or down (see the